skotters/Battle/README.md

 * Poisoned - you take 5 dmg every turn until fight is over or until an antidote is used
 * Confused - you have a 50% chance to hit yourself instead of the enemy when attacking!

+### V monsters
+Monsters who have a name starting with "V" are extra powerful and start with 20 additional HP!